 After graduating you’ll have a variety of career options available to you, including roles such as a management consultant, business analyst, operations manager, or an entrepreneur.
 If you would like to further your studies after graduating, you could consider the following postgraduate options: MSc Strategic Business Management, Master in Business Administration (MBA), or Chartered Management Institute’s postgraduate qualifications.

 This four year course incorporates a Foundation Year to prepare you for undergraduate study, by developing your business knowledge and study skills.
 You will also develop skills in: research, presentation, critical analysis, problem solving, team building and entrepreneurship.

-All modules carry 20 credits, apart from the Sector Internship, the Sector Project and the Sector Dissertation which carry 40 credits each.
+All modules carry 20 credits, apart from the Sector Internship / Sector Project / Sector Dissertation which carries 40 credits.

-The programmes have a mix of common and specialist modules, with all foundation year (where applicable) and first year modules being common across all programmes.
+The programmes have a mix of common and specialist modules, with all first year modules being common across all programmes.

 This module focuses on basic numeracy skills to develop your business mathematical knowledge, encouraging your confidence and appreciation of the subject.
 It will help you acquire a range of mathematical skills, particularly those that can be applied in the context of business environments.

 It also enables you to analyse problems logically, recognise when and how a situation may be represented mathematically, and select an appropriate method to solve the problem.
 This module provides you with the mathematical knowledge necessary for business studies at undergraduate level.